dhis2/training-docs/content/design_for_data_use/tg_sharing.md

 Password: District1#

-You can review the apps menu and note that the apps they have access to here are c
+You can review the apps menu.

 This user has the ability to enter and analyze HIV data only.
 This starts from when they log in, as they only have access to the HIV dashboards within the system.